 Will I have training before I start volunteering?

 Yes!
 Each role has training sessions that cover all aspects of the volunteer role.
 Training may be done with both staff and/or experienced volunteer.
 The time it takes to complete training varies, based on volunteer availability, training schedules, and the specific training needs of the volunteer role.

 When are the volunteer shifts?

 Each site has slightly different volunteer scheduling and shifts.
-Volunteers are in our market between 8:30am-3:30pm every weekday but Wednesday, when they’re here from 8:30am-7:15pm.
+Volunteers are in our market between 8:30am-3:30pm every weekday .
+On Wednesday, we have an additional shift 3:30 -7:15.
 We have drivers volunteering every day of the week.
 Our thrift store hosts volunteers Monday-Saturday.
 Other positions have varied shift times depending on need.
 Typically shifts are 3-4 hours.
 Volunteers are scheduled a minimum of one shift per week usually at one of our two locations (Second Season, or our main office/food market)

 We understand that life can be busy and have made our scheduling process as flexible as we are able.
 To make scheduling easy to manage, volunteers have a set schedule working the same shift time on the same day of the week.
 When removing themselves from the schedule, volunteers are welcome to pick up a make-up shift, but it is not required.